Skip to content

 Interestingly, the X0 and XX cassette are supposed to weight the same (only the surface finish is different) but my XX cassette weighed 2 grams more than my X0 cassette.
 That's a small enough difference (0.5%) for me to ignore it.
 If I were to weigh a bunch of different X0 and XX cassettes I might get slightly different results due to small manufacturing variances.

 Update: According to SRAM, the XX cassette is supposedly made from stronger steel than X0 and it has a harder/longer-lasting surface coating.
-Thanks to Kai Lindström for point that out in the comments!
+Thanks to Kai Lindström for pointing that out in the comments!

 SRAM GX vs. X0 vs. XX Transmission: Chain, Battery, and Controller

-The only real difference between the chains is that the XX chain uses hollow pins, which saves 10 grams, as well as a different surface treatment.
+The only real difference between the chains is that the XX chain uses hollow pins, which saves 10 grams.
+It also uses a different surface treatment.
 Comparing the X0 and GX chain, I can't find any real difference beyond the surface treatment.
 Black is cooler though, obviously.

 You'll notice that I weighed the chains in the packaging.
 We still have to sell these groups so I didn't want to cut the packaging open.
-Fortunately, I found some opened packaging in our recycling bin, weighed it, and accounted for that in the main weight table.
+I found some opened packaging, weighed it, and accounted for that in the main weight table.

 SRAM GX vs. X0 vs. XX Transmission: battery and controllerAll three groups come with an AXS derailleur battery and a controller.
 They're all exactly the same, I even weighed them all to be sure.